leonlinsx/minimal-mistakes/_posts/2019-11-30-grandma-video-games.md

 **Shout outs**

-1. Modatrova (https://www.instagram.com/modatrova/ "Modatrova") is "a traveling boutique bringing emerging fashion brands to shoppers in private settings".
+1. [Modatrova](https://www.instagram.com/modatrova/ "Modatrova") is "a traveling boutique bringing emerging fashion brands to shoppers in private settings".
 The founder's a friend and looking for women who are tastemakers in their community who would be interested in hosting a private event.
 Please reach out if you'd be interested to host!

 **Other**